Goulash: Poland

 In Poland, goulash (gulasz) is eaten in most parts of the country.
 A variant dish exists that is similar to Hungarian pörkölt.
-It came to being around the 9th century.
+It came into being around the 9th century.
 It is usually served with mashed potatoes or various forms of noodles and dumplings, such as pyzy.

 Serbia

 In Serbia, goulash (гулаш) is eaten in most parts of the country, especially in Vojvodina, where it was probably introduced by the province's Hungarian population.
 It is a pörkölt-like stew, usually made with beef, veal or pork, but also with game meat like venison and boar.
 Compulsory ingredients are meat and onions, usually in 50-50% ratio, paprika, and lard or oil, other ingredients being optional: garlic, parsley, chili pepper, black pepper, cinnamon, bell peppers, carrots, tomatoes, red wine, mushrooms, bacon.
 Sometimes, goulash is sweetened by adding tomato paste, sugar or dark chocolate at the very end.
 In Serbia, goulash is most often served with macaroni or potato mash.